Weight Loss through the Bariatric & Metabolic Surgery Department

-Cleveland Clinic Weston Hospital has been designated a Comprehensive Center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®).
-This accreditation acknowledges the hospital's commitment to providing and supporting quality improvement and safety efforts for patients undergoing metabolic and bariatric surgery.
+Accreditation of our bariatric surgery programs at Cleveland Clinic Weston Hospital and Cleveland Clinic Martin North Hospital by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®) acknowledges our commitment to quality improvement and safety efforts for patients undergoing metabolic and bariatric surgery.
+Our leadership and care teams continually work to improve outcomes and achieve additional accreditations across the region.

 How Do I Get Started?